Action Provider Interface¶

 In some cases, it may be useful for an Action Provider to provide an endpoint through which Action execution histories can be queried.
 This is particularly useful for administrators who are interested in collecting success and failure information from the Action Provider, or for users who simply want a list of currently executing Actions that may be waiting for some external action.
 This enumeration endpoint supports filters via query parameters to indicate to the type of ActionStatuses to return.

-The supported query parameters are roles
+The supported query parameters are roles and status, where roles can

-be any one or more of creator_id
+be any one or more of creator_id, monitor_by, manage_by.

 identity is listed in the selected Action’s field.
 If unset, this parameter

-defaults to creator_id
+defaults to creator_id.

-, which corresponds exactly to all possible Action
+failed, succeeded, which corresponds exactly to all possible Action

 states.
 If multiple statuses are queried for, the set of Actions returned will